• Menu

 Sometimes it helps to talk with another pregnant woman or mother if you are feeling anxious about issues relating to pregnancy, birth or becoming a mother.

-During your prenatal visits, you should also feel comfortable speaking with your healthcare provider (ob-gyn or midwife) about the stress you are experiencing.
+During your prenatal visits, you should also feel comfortable speaking with your healthcare provider about the stress you are experiencing.

 If you think you might be depressed or have ever struggled with mental illness, it is important that you speak with your health care provider right away.
 Do not try and manage this alone.